When Can We Answer Queries Using Result-Bounded Data Interfaces?: Decidability of Monotone Answerability using Existence check and FD simplification

-We now turn to the missing part in the proof of Theorem~\ref{thm:npidsbounds}, which is our linearization result, Proposition~\ref{prop:linearizeaccessids}.
-The proof of this proposition will be a bit involved, and we will need to introduce some technical tools.
-First, we will need to define a more general notion of \emph{truncated accessibility axioms}, and give a $\ptime$ implication algorithm for them assuming bounded \emph{breadth}.
-Second, we will present a notion of \emph{truncated chase proof}, which studies more closely the structure of the chase by bounded-width IDs and truncated accessibility axioms, and show that we can enforce a \emph{well-orderedness} property that specifies in which order the dependencies are fired.
-Third, we will present \emph{short-cut chase proofs}, where these dependencies are fired in an even more specific order, and show that this definition of the chase is still complete.
-Last, we will use these tools to prove Proposition~\ref{prop:linearizeaccessids}.
+First we will review the notion of tree-structured chase proof that is well-known for guarded TGDs \cite{datalogpmj}, and show that we can further enforce the \emph{downward-free} property, where facts only propagate back from a child to its ancestors in the tree.
+This is a step towards simplifying propagation in the chase.
+Second we will need to define a more general notion of \emph{truncated accessibility axioms}, and give a $\ptime$ algorithm for generating the ones that are small enough: this will give us the full GTGDs that we will need.
+Finally we present shortcut chase proofs, where these dependencies are fired in an even more specific order, and show that this definition of the chase is still complete.
+Lastly we use these tools to prove Proposition~\ref{prop:linearizeaccessids}.

+\paragraph{Tree-like chase proofs and the downward-free property.} As a step towards our linearization result, we now present a general result about chase proofs with \emph{single-headed GTGDs}, i.e., GTGDs having a single atom in the head.
+This will be applicable in particular to our analysis of the chase with $\incd$s and candidate truncated accessibility axioms.

+For any chase sequence $I_0 \ldots I_n$ using single-headed GTGDs, we can associate a \emph{tree-like chase sequence}, i.e., a sequence $T_0 \ldots T_{n'}$ of \emph{chase trees}.
+A chase tree $T_i$ in such a sequence consists of a tree structure with a function $\factsof_i$ that maps each node of $T_i$ to a collection of facts.
+Each $T_i$ is associated to the instance formed by unioning all the facts in its nodes, i.e., the union of $\factsof_i(v)$ across all nodes~$v$.
+Further, if $v$ is not the root, there is a fact $F$ in $\factsof_{i}(v)$, the \emph{birth fact of~$v$}, which serves as a guard for the elements in the facts of~$\factsof_i(v)$.
+This fact $F$ for the node~$v$ will never change throughout the sequence, so we denote it by $\birthfact(v)$.

+In a tree-like chase sequence $T_0 \ldots T_{k'}$, consecutive chase trees will be linked by two kinds of steps.
+First, there will be \emph{chase steps}, which add a fact to the tree, possibly in a new node.
+If $T_{i+1}$ is produced from $T_i$ by a chase step, this will correspond to a valid chase step for the two corresponding instances.
+Second, a step from $T_i$ to $T_{i+1}$ can be a \emph{propagation step}, which does not change the underlying instance, but just copies facts from one node to another, i.e., it modifies $\factsof$ while maintaining the other components.
+Both steps are described in detail below.